4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 ![img](images/lastjoin_2.jpg)

-## 3. Multi-row Aggregation Feature of Sub Table
+## 3. Multi-Row Aggregation Feature of Sub Table

 For the sub table splicing scenario, OpenMLDB extends the standard window syntax and adds [WINDOW UNION]( http://docs-cn.openmldb.ai/2620896) characteristic.
 It supports splicing multiple pieces of data from the sub table to form a sub table window.
 Based on the sub table splicing window, it is convenient to construct the multi-row aggregation feature of the sub table.
 Similarly, two steps need to be completed to construct the multi-row aggregation feature of the sub table: